RikuyaChiba/VScode-extension-note/README.md

 - markdownlint

-  - Check if markdown notation is correct
+  - check if markdown notation is correct

 - markdown all in one

-  - Auto tab indent, auto complete in case you insert new line
+  - auto tab indent, autocomplete in case you insert new line

 - markdown preview